olibclarke/protein_sequence_annotator/README.md

 In `--bfac` mode:
 - colors use a blue -> light gray -> red scale
 - scaling is percentile-based
-- the legend shows actual B-factor values for the low, middle, and high anchors
+- the legend shows actual B-factor values for the low, middle, and high thresholds

 ## Other Flags